Written by JobSiteCare | June 21, 2024

 The Financial Cost

 The financial impact of workplace injuries is substantial.
 According to OSHA, employers pay almost $1 billion per week for direct workers’ compensation costs alone.
 These direct costs include medical expenses, rehabilitation, disability payments, and legal fees.
 In industries with higher risks of injury, such as construction, the costs can be even greater.
 For instance, a study by the Workplace Safety and Insurance Board found that the average cost of workplace injury of a single lost time on a construction site is $35,000, with many cases exceeding that figure due to litigation, extensive medical care, and ongoing compensation.
+Addressing lost time injuries effectively is crucial to reducing both direct and indirect costs associated with workplace accidents

 The Human Costs